raphael3213/cats-backend-nestjs/README.md

 ## Description

 This backend application is powered by [Nest](https://github.com/nestjs/nest) framework.
 It provides APIs that allows you to sign up as a user and create profiles for cats, upload a picture for each of them and fetch the pictures as well.

 It uses Postgres for Structured Storage and Local File System for file storage.
-It uses SQLite for unit tests.
+It uses in-memory SQLite for unit tests.
 It is completely dockerized with persistent volumes for both Postgres and File Storage.

 The Postman API collection : (Highly recommended to run this in postman for ease of use.)